amatos/amelia/README.md

 - ### Confirm Installation Status [Interactive]

-Choose if you will procceed with the installation.
+Decide if you will procceed with the installation.

 If you are satisfied with the result (presented to you in the previous step and still showing on screen), answer "yes".